 There are two possible causes for a washing machine jumping around.
-Either the load is unbalanced, or a fault is preventing the machine from balancing the load (or causing the motor to surge into spin when it shouldn’t), which causes the drum to be flung around inside.
+Either the load is unbalanced, or a fault is preventing the machine from balancing the load (or causing the motor to surge into spin when it shouldn’t) which causes the laundry to be flung around inside.
 The occasional jumping around may not be anything to worry about, but regular or severe occurrences should be a cause for concern and can cause expensive damage to your washing machine if ignored.

 Both these faults are less common these days because manufacturers have built in certain protections, but it’s still something that can happen.
 To differentiate between the two, observe when the problem occurs, if it’s during a wash cycle, maybe at random parts of the programme, it may have a fault which really needs an engineer to diagnose as these faults can be intermittent and tricky to diagnose.
 If it happens when it kicks into the fast spin the chances are it’s related to the load inside.